 Heba Fastighets AB (Heba) primarily owns and manages residential rental properties in the greater Stockholm area.
 Heba's properties are typically located in Stockholm's suburbs, with good transportation links and proximity to the city centre.
-We view Heba's property portfolio, which continuously is being modernised and expanded, as strong.
-We believe that the significant rental housing shortage in Sweden, and particularly in Stockholm, is unlikely to disappear in the foreseeable future, thereby buoying demand.
+We view Heba's property portfolio, which is continuously modernised and expanded, as strong.
+We believe the significant rental housing shortage in Sweden, and particularly in Stockholm, is unlikely to disappear in the foreseeable future, thereby buoying demand.